Andrea Catsimatidis: Personal life

-In 2011, Catsimatidis married Christopher Nixon Cox, Richard Nixon's grandson, at the Greek Orthodox Archdiocesan Cathedral of the Holy Trinity, "before a church packed with family members and political powerhouses," including Hillary Clinton, Henry Kissinger, Rudolph Giuliani, Charles Schumer, Ray Kelly, and Robert M. Morgenthau.Super wedding snubs McCain (May 23, 2011), New York Post.
+In 2011, Catsimatidis married Christopher Nixon Cox, Richard Nixon's grandson, at the Greek Orthodox Archdiocesan Cathedral of the Holy Trinity, "before a church packed with family members and political powerhouses," including Hillary Clinton, Henry Kissinger, Rudolph Giuliani, Charles Schumer, Ray Kelly, and Robert M. Morgenthau.
 An elaborate black-tie wedding reception for 700 guests was held at the Waldorf-Astoria.
 Her father said that he spent "in excess of $1 million" on the wedding.

-Senator John McCain of Arizona was not invited, although Cox had worked on his 2008 presidential campaign, because McCain did not endorse Cox when Cox later ran (unsuccessfully) for Congress.
-Catsimatidis told the New York Post that "I thought that was low.
-I was just disgusted."

 She and Cox divorced in 2014.